Teaching, assessing and learning creative and critical thinking skills in education

 The conceptual framework developed in the project may contribute to the development of a possible module on creativity for PISA 2021.
 The project is aligned with the long-standing interest of the PISA Governing Board in in higher order skills and the plan to expand the learning outcomes that PISA assesses internationally.

-The project is a controlled pedagogical intervention that will engage research teams and school networks in 15 countries.
+In primary and secondary education, the project is a controlled pedagogical intervention that will engage research teams and school networks in 15 countries.
 The school network within each country will be split into intervention and control groups.
 The project will work with students at two levels: in primary education, with students aged 8-9; in secondary education, with students aged 12-13.
 In terms of disciplinary areas, the project will focus on two areas: Science, Technology, Engineering and Mathematics (STEM) subjects, on the one hand, and arts education (either visual arts or music), on the other, but will also leave room to interdisciplinary or project-based approaches.